saymrwulf/stable-baselines3/notes.md

-2017-01-19T18:41:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2017-01-19T05:54:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2017-01-24T07:32:00 - Minor doc updates: linking to article on quantization (stable-baselines3)
+2017-01-19T18:41:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2017-01-19T05:54:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2017-01-24T07:32:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2017-02-03T05:25:00 - Minor doc updates: linking to article on quantization (stable-baselines3)